vivaria/edisonrul.ing/docs/source/cards/c/cloudian-squall.md

 ### Card Rulings

-●“Cloudian Squall’s” effect activates during each of your Standby Phases, even if there are no face-up monsters on the field.
+*   “Cloudian Squall’s” effect activates during each of your Standby Phases, even if there are no face-up monsters on the field.
 This effect begins a Chain.